 My friend and colleague Martin Ruhs and I spent five years together on the Migration Advisory Committee.
 He sent this uplifting photo from the American Political Science Association meetings in Chicago:

-One I must also read is Paul Collier’s – Dalibor Rohac reviews it here, very favourably albeit with a slight caveat about wishing it had looked more at the evidence on the untapped economic gains from less restricted migration.
+One I must also read is Paul Collier’s Exodus: How Migration is Changing Our World – Dalibor Rohac reviews it here, very favourably albeit with a slight caveat about wishing it had looked more at the evidence on the untapped economic gains from less restricted migration.

-I haven’t bothered with David Goodhart’s – it’s evidently political polemic rather than social science.
-This is very nerdy of me, but the OECD’s annual is always worth looking at it for actual data and analysis.
+I haven’t bothered with David Goodhart’s The British Dream – it’s evidently political polemic rather than social science.
+This is very nerdy of me, but the OECD’s annual International Migration Outlook is always worth looking at it for actual data and analysis.